 - 2.2.5 Each promotional programme or specialist skills course, requires the successful completion of all theoretical and practical assessments.
-For any given programme or course, the prescribed assessments, together with CFO sign-off of successful completion of the consolidation activities, where they exist, constitute the promotional criteria for the rank or specialist skill. - 2.2.6 All programme assessments/examinations will be conducted under the direction of, and conform with, the policies of the NZFS training governing body.
+For any given programme or course, the prescribed assessments, together with CFO sign-off of successful completion of the consolidation activities, where they exist, constitute the promotional criteria for the rank or specialist skill. - 2.2.6 All programme assessments/examinations will be subject to quality assurance processes through the NZFS training governance body. conducted under the direction of, and conform with, the policies of the NZFS training governing body.